 In this photo you see the standard components of the AcuFeed™ Flex system.

-We used the optional Narrow AcuFeed™ Flex foot in our sample on the Janome Memory Craft 8900.
+We used the optional Narrow AcuFeed™ Flex foot for our sample on the Janome Memory Craft 8900.

 Since we are again working with denim, we threaded the machine with all purpose thread in the top and bobbin, used a 90/14 jeans needle, and lengthened the stitch to 3.0 mm.